Call for Participation: The Issue of Differences of Abilities among Muslim Communities

 - How should community members, organizations, and healthcare professionals work together to normalize and increase the participation of disabled members in communities’ social activities?

-If you would like to participate and contribute to this project and give your account as a Muslim member who has a disability or a family member with disability, please contact us with your contact information at email@example.com or 414 288-5761.
+If you would like to participate and contribute to this project and give your account as a Muslim member who has a disability or has a family member with disability, please contact us with your contact information at email@example.com or 414 288-5761.